raspberrypilearning/guess-the-flag/en/step_1.md

   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/171279525/?autostart=false" frameborder="0"></iframe>
 </div>

-Click on the flag which matches the country you are being asked for.
+Click on the flag belonging to the country for which you are being asked.

 ### What you will learn